Error Handling

 Common scenarios:

-- Content directory not found or inaccessible
+- Content directory not found (build fails)

 Template Rendering Errors